-Foreigners are required to provide a copy of their passport and criminal record from their country of origin.
-Once these documents are submitted, the company is responsible for tax registration and other similar post-incorporation registrations.
+Foreigners are required to provide a copy of their passport to register a company for tax purposes and other similar post-incorporation registrations.

 If there is no requirement to have a local director or shareholder, what is the process of obtaining a work permit for foreign employees?